kevin-funderburg/hashtable-benchmark/README.md

 <!-- /TOC -->

-## About
+## Method

-The hash table data structure was studied by comparing the effects of collision resolution, namely resolution by chaining and open addressing.
-In order to accomplish this, I created two classes of hash tables, `HashTableChaining` and `HashTableAddressing`.
-Each of these classes have similar methods, but vary depending on their method collision resolution; the methods include:
+The project itself was executed in Python, and to perform the tests, two classes of hash tables were created, labeled `HashTableChaining` and `HashTableAddressing`.
+Both classes have similar methods in concept but the fundamental differences between them become more prominent upon closer inspection.

+Each hash table class contains the following methods:

 ```python
 def set_table_with_load_factor(self, lf):